EMD SD70 series: SD70 (1992–1999)

-The EMD SD70 typically has the smaller spartan cab, typical on preceding SD60 models, instead of the larger comfort cab used on later models.
+The EMD SD70 has the smaller spartan cab, typical on preceding SD60 models, instead of the larger comfort cab used on later models.
 Notable differences between the SD70 and SD60 are the radial steering EMD HTCR truck instead of the older HTC truck, and the SD70's overall length of 72 ft 4 in, with the older SD60 being 2 inches shorter.
 The SD70 also rides higher as its frame is approximately 1/2 in higher than the SD60.
 This model is equipped with direct current (DC) traction motors, which simplifies the locomotive's electrical system by obviating the need for computer-controlled inverters (as are required for alternating current (AC) power).
 It is equipped with the 4,000 hp, 16-cylinder EMD 710 prime mover.
-One hundred and twenty-two examples of this model locomotive were produced for Norfolk Southern (NS), Conrail (CR), Illinois Central (IC) and Southern Peru Copper Corporation (SPCC).
+A total of 122 examples of this model locomotive were produced for Norfolk Southern (NS), Conrail (CR), Illinois Central (IC) and Southern Peru Copper Corporation (SPCC).
 Conrail's assets were split between Norfolk Southern and CSX in 1999, and all 24 of Conrail's SD70 units went to NS.
 Other than the CR paint scheme these units were built to NS specifications and numbered (2557 - 2580) in series with Norfolk Southern's already purchased SD70s.

 Production of the standard cab at EMD's London, Ontario plant ended in 1999.
 The 24 Conrail SD70s were assembled from kits at Conrail's Juniata Shops in Altoona, Pennsylvania, while the IC and SPCC SD70s were assembled from kits at Super Steel Schenectady.
-Most SD70s are still in service with Norfolk Southern and Canadian National (CN), which merged with Illinois Central in 1999.
-In February 2017, NS began a program to convert its SD70s from DC to AC, which will also have a new wide-nose cab, and several other upgrades.
-They will be designated as SD70ACC.
+As of 2026, most SD70s are still in service with Canadian National (CN), which merged with Illinois Central in 1999.
+In the late 2010s, Norfolk Southern upgraded 52 of their SD70s to SD70ACCs by converting them from DC to AC traction, installing a new wide-nose cab, as well as several other upgrades.